KelliePetersen/javascript-python-comparison/README.md

 ## Important Notes

 JavaScript uses brackets { } to create blocks.
-Python uses indentation instead of brackets.
+Python uses colons and indentation.
 This means that expressions inside statements (such as a loop or class) must be on a new line and indented.
 Look at the [Classes](#classes) section for examples.

 ## Basics